 Dry bag/pack liner in pack ready to fill

-I currently use an Osprey Exos 48 pack (Size L), which has a capacity of 51 litres.
-This pack has a single entry point into the main compartment.
-Having used this pack for just on two years I find that I can comfortably get all my equipment for a seven-day, three season (no snow) trip into this pack, including food.
+I currently use an Osprey Exos 48 Backpack (Size L), which has a capacity of 51 litres.
+Having used this pack for just on two years I find that I can comfortably get all my equipment for a 7-10 day, three season (no snow) trip into this pack, including food.
 My gear goes into my pack in the following order:

 Layer 4 (outside Pack Liner)

 Large Stretch pocket

 Rear view of my pack showing the order in which I pack (refer to the list above for detail)

 Front view of my pack showing the order in which I pack (refer to the list above for detail)

 Side view of my pack showing the order in which I pack (refer to the list above for detail)

 The trick with being able to find anything in your pack is to develop a system and stick to it.
 I consistently pack my backpack the same way each time so I know exactly where everything is.
 I addition I also use colour coded dry bags to keep everything together.
 In addition these packing cells also provide an additional layer of waterproofing on my gear.